detobate/sous-wemo/README.md

 Extra notes:
 ------------
-- Accuracy value of 30 seconds appears to produce a deviation of approx. ± 0.7C in my slow cooker set on low.
+The WeMo switch gets turned off/on as soon as it hits the target temperature, this can cause a slight fluctuation either side of the target temp.

-    15 sec accuracy helps, but fluctuations tend to decrease during longer cooks Use -f "Fudge Factor" to help pre-empt the fluctuations.
+You can choose to either tweak the accuracy (how often the script checks the temperature), or use -f "Fudge Factor" to pre-emptively trigger the switch slightly earlier.